Kaquadu/nav_ex/README.md

 # *WORK IN PROGRESS - NOT TESTED YET*.
 This project is in progress.
-It is just created and it needs a lot of polishing probably.
+It is just created and it needs a lot of polishing.
 Feel free to provide any kind of feedback in issues.

 # NavEx
-This is the navigation history package for Elixir/Phoenix framework.
-It uses [Plug](https://github.com/elixir-plug/plug) and [ETS](https://www.erlang.org/doc/man/ets.html) underneath.
+NavEx is the navigation history package for Elixir/Phoenix Framework.
+It uses adapter pattern and lets you choose between a few adapters to keep your users navigation history.

-## General concept
+## Adapters

+### NavEx.Adapters.ETS
-This is a simple plug saving user's navigation history.
-It creates an identity for user in cookies and uses it to save his history in ETS.
+Keeps user's navigation history in the ETS.
+It saves user's identity in his cookies.

+### NavEx.Adapters.Session
+Keeps user's navigation history in session.
+Might lead to cookies overflow error when navigation history config or links are too long.

 ## Installation

-For now the package can be installed by adding `nav_ex` to your list of dependencies in `mix.exs`, it is not available as HexDependency:
+For now the package can be installed by adding `nav_ex` as a GitHub dependency in `mix.exs`, it is not available as HexDependency yet:

 ```elixir
 def deps do